 Chef Hartnett promises minimal effort in preparing soul-warming braised beef cheeks.
 Indeed, this recipe takes just a few steps and the pan does most of the work here.
 No fancy ingredients, just good old, succulent beef that will leave you free to entertain your special guest.

-Chef Randall recreates a dish he had first tried in Rome.
+Chef Randall recreates his famous dish.
 Make this for the Italophile in your life.

 7. Josiah Citrin’s Duck a l’Orange